StevenMayher/432-2022/classes/class26/README.md

 ## Some Miscellaneous Stuff

 1. I have settled into using ROUTE or TENOR most of the time in doing [Wordle](https://www.nytimes.com/games/wordle/index.html) and [Dordle](https://zaratustra.itch.io/dordle).
 When doing longer Wordles ([Quordle](https://www.quordle.com/#/), [Octordle](https://octordle.com/), [Sedecordle](https://www.sedecordle.com/) and [Duotrigordle](https://duotrigordle.com/)) I use SPORE, GUILT and CANDY as my first three guesses, or sometimes modest variants, like PROSE or SPORT/GUILE.
 I also like [Squareword](https://squareword.org/), [Waffle](https://wafflegame.net/), and more recently, [Xordle](https://xordle.xyz/).
 2. My family and I do the New York Times crossword together on Thursday-Sunday.
 I do them (usually alone) on Monday-Wednesday.
-Our current streak is 171, and our longest streak is 303, all since the pandemic.
+Our current streak (begun on 2021-11-01) is 171, and our longest streak is 303, back in 2020-21.
 We've solved 1110 puzzles through Wednesday of this week.
 My personal fastest time for a Monday puzzle is 4:13, but our family did one in under four minutes earlier this month.
 Our average times by day of the week are:

 Time Frame | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday
 :------: | :-----: | :----: | :-----: | :----: | :-----: | :----: | :-----: